jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 The second passage reminds me of something I observed during my chess training.

 A chess game is usually won by the person who makes the next to the last mistake.
 This means that many matches are lost rather than won until you get to the upper levels of chess.
-I've always felt like this observation applies in many other areas.&nbsp;
+I've always felt like this observation applies in many other areas.

 You can do well in life if you focus on reducing the number of mistakes you make.
-Rather than be brilliant, try to be less stupid.&nbsp; It's amazing how brilliant you appear if you take this approach.&nbsp;
+Rather than be brilliant, try to be less stupid.
+It's amazing how brilliant you appear if you take this approach.

 ## The sign of a good plan